MichelaPozzi/2025-topic-03-group-04/README.md

 <https://1drv.ms/p/c/337a8934cc5b3155/ETyOdkKQGRpCqyr-7-2QN2QBiw53JFm50umwSPKrppZBrg?e=mEley3> \#
 **Group 4 Data Analysis Projekt**

+# Compatibility test: From 0 - 1, how interacting are you?​
-# Silent Signals: Protein Features as Predictors of RNA Interaction
+## - Protein features as predictors of RNA interactions

 RNA–protein complexes are key regulators of numerous cellular processes.
 In recent years, proteome-wide experimental and computational approaches to study RNA-binding proteins (RBPs) have